What kind of certification do you require of your teachers?

 What is the vision for the future?

-We’re working on funding and growing our base (preschool and prek), with hopes of someday building a new gym and possibly a new high school.
-Currently our Booster Club is working on plans for concessions and rest rooms near the new multi-purpose field.
+We’re working on funding and growing our base (preschool and prek), with hopes of someday building a new multi-purpose building.

 Are families required to attend the church?